ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

   Number of energy bins [20]
   Output counts cube [cntmap.fits]

-In this example we adjust the event data file name and accept all the remaining parameter defaults as they perfectly satisfy our needs.
 The counts cube will be centred on the location of the Crab (Right Ascension 83.63 degrees, Declination 22.01 degrees) and will be aligned in celestial coordinates.
 A cartesian projection has been selected.
 The counts cube has 200 x 200 spatial pixels of 0.02 x 0.02 degrees in size, hence it covers a total area of 4 x 4 degrees.

 The counts cube will contain 20 maps, which are logarithmically spaced in energy, and which cover the energy range from 0.1 TeV to 100 TeV.
 In this